algorandfoundation/docs/docs/get-details/dapps/smart-contracts/frontend/smartsigs.md

     }
     ```

+!!!
+Note
+    The sample.teal file will compile to the address PBS3JWRY5HGL46SDYLDVMEJVJXKMSCFOAY7SKIW2RQ7OTJVWNNGW4QXQ5A.
+The address must be funded with at least 101000 microAlgos (account minimum balance + minimum transaction fee) else will result in an overspend response from the network node.
+Note that the sample code funds the contract address using [Atomic Transaction Composer](https://developer.algorand.org/docs/get-details/atc/?from_query=atomictr#create-publication-overlay).

 # Account delegation SDK usage
 Smart signatures allow TEAL logic to be used to delegate signature authority.
 This allows specific accounts or multi-signature accounts to sign logic that allows transactions from the account to be approved based on the TEAL logic.
 The [ASC1 Usage Modes](../smartsigs/modes.md) documentation explains ASC1 modes in more detail.